rmjacobson/privacy-crawler-parser-tokenizer/data/README.md

 english language changes rather slowly, the dictionary has been included in version control to save the user the trouble of finding their own.
+* `rules.json` contains rules that help the tokenizer determine what is a correct sentence and what is not.
+Almost all rules are name-regex pairs, but HEAD_FRAG is actually a threshold that is dealt with separately.

 ## Crawler Output
 `crawler_output` contains all output of the crawler, including HTML